Home

 Ohio State Nicknames

-Whereas there is only one Ohio state motto, there exist a number of state nicknames for Ohio:
+Whereas there is only one Ohio motto, there exist a number of state nicknames for Ohio:

 "The Buckeye State" (Official)